gestur1976/freemediaserver/README.md

 # freemediaserver

-## (This project is currently under development.
-Please do not clone it as it is not yet functional.)

 https://hub.docker.com/r/gestur1976/freemediaserver

 This is a music web server.
 Simply search for a song and within seconds, you can listen to it, watch it, or download it.
 It's that easy!